fbpx

 Disclaimer: The scripts in this post are given as-is without any warranties`.
 Please consider them as guidelines.
 Please don’t use them in your production environment until thoroughly testing them and making sure the backup and recovery processes work correctly.

 In the first part of this post, I presented a set of python scripts that lock and unlock a complete MongoDB shard cluster.
-So, using CPM, configuring backup for such a cluster takes only a few minutes.
+So, using N2WS, configuring backup for such a cluster takes only a few minutes.
 Basically, we need a backup policy that will include all the shards of the cluster.
 Assuming the shards are actually replications sets, it needs to back up a secondary member of each set.
 Furthermore, the backup policy needs to include one config server.
 Typically, in production environments, there will be three, but since they’re all the same, only one is needed in the backup policy.
 The MongoS server is needed for the locking process, but doesn’t necessarily need to be included in the backup, since it is stateless, unless you want to include it.

 First stage: Define the Policy